-LIZ BARNETT, BOARD CHAIR
+JENNIFER WEBER, BOARD CHAIR

 Mike Adler is the Chief Technology and Chief Product Officer at N-able (NYSE: NABL), where he is responsible for the global technology and product development organizations.
 For the past 20 years, Mike has worked in technology including leadership positions at RSA, Constant Contact, Symantec and other startups.